 General entrance tickets 28.50€, Children’s entrance ticket (under 1.2 m in height) 10.30 €

 Children’s entrance ticket (under 90cm height) – FREE

 Get a 5% Tibidabo discount through the official Barcelona Tourism website right here: Buy your 5% off Barcelona Tibidabo Amusement Park tickets

 Tibidabo Amusement Park address: Tibidabo Square, 3-4, 08035 Barcelona

 Forget Bunkers del Carmel (one, because the overflow of visitors are becoming a nuisance to neighbors).
 The Tibidabo Skywalk Panoramic Area where you can get the best views of Barcelona, guaranteed.
 No, you can’t get that “hanging off the edge” Instagram shot, but it will take your breath away.
 From here, you get the best panoramic views of the Mediterranean Sea, the natural surroundings of Collserola and the city of Barcelona and suburbs.
-Also this area also has four attraction / rides:
+Also, this area also has four attractions / rides: